 The screenshot shows the 'Create Citrix ADC' wizard in the Microsoft Azure portal, specifically the 'Network and Additional Settings' step.
 The page has a blue header with the Microsoft Azure logo and a search bar.
 The breadcrumb navigation shows 'Home > Citrix ADC > Create Citrix ADC'.
-The main content area has tabs: 'Basics', 'VM Configurations', 'Network and Additional Settings' (which is selected and underlined in blue), and 'Review + create'.
-The 'Network and Additional Settings' section includes:
+The main content area is titled 'Create Citrix ADC' and includes tabs for 'Basics', 'VM Configurations', 'Network and Additional Settings' (which is selected and underlined in blue), and 'Review + create'.
+The 'Network and Additional Settings' tab contains several configuration sections:

-- Boot diagnostics: A dropdown menu showing '(new) citrixdcvpxe42b4be259' with a 'Create New' link below it. - Network Settings: A 'Configure virtual networks' section with dropdown menus for: - Virtual network : '(new) citrix-adc-vpx-virtual-network' with a 'Create new' link below it. - Management Subnet : '(new) 01-management-subnet (10.1.32.0/24) - Client Subnet : '(new) 11-client-subnet (10.1.33.0/24) - Server Subnet : '(new) 12-server-subnet (10.1.34.0/24) - Accelerated Networking: Three sets of radio button options: - Accelerated Networking (Management Interface): Options are 'On' (selected) and 'Off'. - Accelerated Networking (Client Interface): Options are 'On' (selected) and 'Off'. - Accelerated Networking (Server Interface): Options are 'On' (selected) and 'Off'. - Public IP (Management): A dropdown menu showing '(new) citrix-adc-vpx-nsip' with a 'Create new' link below it.
+- Boot diagnostics: A dropdown menu shows '(new) citrixdcvpxe42b4be259' with a 'Create New' link below it. - Network Settings: A 'Configure virtual networks' section with three dropdown menus: - Virtual network : (new) citrix-adc-vpx-virtual-network with a 'Create new' link below it. - Management Subnet : (new) 01-management-subnet (10.1.32.0/24) - Client Subnet : (new) 11-client-subnet (10.1.33.0/24) - Server Subnet : (new) 12-server-subnet (10.1.34.0/24) - Accelerated Networking: Three sets of radio buttons for management, client, and server interfaces: - Accelerated Networking (Management Interface): On (selected) and Off. - Accelerated Networking (Client Interface): On (selected) and Off. - Accelerated Networking (Server Interface): On (selected) and Off. - Public IP (Management): A dropdown menu shows '(new) citrix-adc-vpx-nsip' with a 'Create new' link below it.

-At the bottom are three buttons: 'Review + create' (highlighted in blue), '< Previous', and 'Next : Review + create >'.
-A search bar is also present at the top right.
+At the bottom of the page are three buttons: 'Review + create' (highlighted in blue), '< Previous', and 'Next : Review + create >'.
+There is also a 'Search resources, services, and docs' bar at the top right.